MartijnPeterVanLeeuwen/BoneDetection/README.md

 ![Example_Results](https://github.com/user-attachments/assets/c0578303-38dd-4dc0-be04-b09b631acba3)

-The Models were trained on a selection of the [https://github.com/wasserth/TotalSegmentator](TotalSegmentator dataset)
+The Models were trained on a selection of the [Total Segmetnator Dataset](https://github.com/wasserth/TotalSegmentator)